 Danielle studied Painting at Pratt Institute from 2001-2002 and earned her BFA in Painting and Drawing from The University of the Arts in 2006.
 In 2012 she earned her Master’s in Landscape Architecture from NC State University’s College of Design.
 Danielle also earned her Permaculture Design Certificate from Will Hooker in 2011 from NC State Horticultural Science Department.

 Additionally, Danielle is a gardener and practicing herbalist and has studied with Juliette Blakenspoor of the Chestnut School of Herbal Medicine in Leicester, NC, Chuck Marsh from Useful Plants Nursery at Earth Haven Ecovillage in Black Mountain, NC, and Joe Hollis of Mountain Gardens in Burnsville, NC along with many others.
 She has experience in sustainable agriculture from working on small farms in Western North Carolina and also in Chiang Mai, Thailand through the WWOOF program.

-Danielle Toronyi is the Research Development + Knowledge Manager at OLIN and leads OLIN LABS, a newly emergent community of practice committed to elevating collaborative design research and innovation in landscape architecture.
+Danielle Toronyi is the Research Development + Knowledge Manager at OLIN - a landscape architecture, urban design, and planning studio - and leads OLIN LABS, a newly emergent community of practice committed to elevating collaborative design research and innovation in landscape architecture.